open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver/README.md

 ### File storage

-A common storage extension that's used for tracking log file offsets is the [`filestorage` extension](../../extension/storage/filestorage).
-Sometimes, typically for debugging reasons, it's useful to take a peek at the file in which offsets are stored.
-At the moment, the simplest way to do this is by printing out the contents of this file using the `strings` utility.
+The [`filestorage` extension](../../extension/storage/filestorage) is a common storage extension that's used for tracking log file offsets.
+Sometimes, typically for debugging reasons, it's useful to view the file in which offsets are stored.
+The simplest way to do this is by printing out the contents of this file using the `strings` utility.

 Consider a collector pipeline that's using the `filelog` receiver with the `storage` extension as shown below.
 Note that [compaction](../../extension/storage/filestorage/README.md#compaction) is not being used.